How do I create a computer virus?

-If I write a good virus, I'll get hired at a security firm or antivirus company.
+If I write a good virus, I will get hired at a security firm or antivirus company.

 False, no respectable security firm or antivirus company wants to be affiliated with a virus or malware creator that infected potential customer computers.
-If you're interested in getting a job with a security firm or antivirus company, you'll have a much better chance by learning to programming, becoming a participant in security discussions, being a beta tester, or finding vulnerabilities in programs and reporting them to the developers.
+If you are interested in getting a job with a security firm or antivirus company, you have a much better chance learning to program, becoming a participant in security discussions, being a beta tester, or finding vulnerabilities in programs and reporting them to the developers.
 Companies such as Google will even pay good money to anyone who reports bugs or security vulnerabilities about any of their products.